jafrnq/Coffee-Cart-App-Automation-Suite/README.md

 # Coffee Cart App - Automation Suite

-This project is a Selenium-based automation test suite developed for practicing automated UI testing on the Coffee Cart web application.
-It includes tests for various scenarios using Maven, TestNG, and Allure for reporting, with cross-browser capabilities implemented for Chrome, Edge, and Firefox.
+This project is a Selenium-based automation test suite developed for conducting automated UI testing on the Coffee Cart web application.
+It features comprehensive test coverage using Maven, TestNG, and cross-browser testing capabilities for Chrome, Edge, and Firefox.
+The project is integrated with GitHub Actions for continuous integration, enabling automated test execution and reporting.
+The test suite validates various e-commerce scenarios including cart operations, checkout processes, and payment validations, ensuring robust functionality across different browsers.

+Key Features:
+- Automated cross-browser testing (Chrome and Edge)
+- Continuous Integration with GitHub Actions
+- Organized test structure with TestNG
+- Maven-based project management
+- Robust test scenarios covering cart and checkout functionality
+- Automated test execution on push events

 ## Table of Contents
 - [Project Overview](#project-overview)